BatesJ72/Heart_Disease_ML_Model/Project_Proposal.md

 ca: number of major vessels (0-3) colored by flourosopy <br>
 thal: 0 = normal; 1 = fixed defect; 2 = reversable defect <br>
 condition: 0 = no disease, 1 = disease <br>

+Notes from Ed:
+It's important to know the why - why did the person get heart disease?
+Use something like Lime or Shap to determine "causality".
+Try to get a working prototype asap.
+No need for a database - just use the CSV.